notagamedevnono/trinityCore-docker/clean_server.md

       .account create YOURGMNAME YOURPASSWORD
       .account set gmlevel YOURGMNAME 3

+    You need a GM account to telnet into the server.
 While you're here you can create other user accounts or do general Trinity house keeping.
 Exit worldserver and container with

       CTRL+C
       exit

-- Edit worldserver.conf again and disable console
+- Edit worldserver.conf again and disable console as you no longer need it

       Console.Enable = 0

-   We do this so TrinityCore will run in "daemon" mode,  if we don't the console prompt waiting for user input will flood your docker logs
+   We do this so TrinityCore will run in "daemon" mode and stop flooding your logs with console input prompts.

-- Add your realm IP : TrinityCore requires that your server's IP is added to the realmlist table.
-Figure out what your Docker host machine IP is then run this
+- Add your realm IP to the auth database.
+Figure out your Docker host machine IP and then run

       docker exec -it trinity-db bash -c "mysql -u root -proot -D auth -e \"UPDATE realmlist SET address='YOUR-IP-HERE' \" "